Winchburgh railway station: Proposed reopening

 As a result of the significant new housing development being built around Winchburgh, there are plans to re-open the station.
 When the idea was proposed in 2010, there were also proposals to electrify the railway, and it was considered adding a new station would slow down trains.
 However, subsequent reports show the timetable would not be impacted.

 Planning permission in principle was granted for a new station in 2012 as part of the Winchburgh masterplan.

 In 2021, Transport Scotland committed to rebuilding the station at Winchburgh.
 However, by 2022 there were feats it might not go ahead due to rapidly escalating costs and reduced commuter demand post COVID.

 Winchburgh Developments commissioned a report into reopening the station which was published in January 2024.
 This showed a potential catchment of 27,000 people and generate significant benefits.

 In June 2025, Network Rail applied for planning permission for the new station, which would have two 160 m fully accessible platforms served from an overbridge, and parking for 100 cars and 24 bicycles.

-West Lothian Council granted planing consent for the station on 27 October 2025.
+West Lothian Council granted planning consent for the station on 27 October 2025.
 However, funding for the station has not been confirmed, with estimated costs of £20m or more.
 West Lothian Council will submit an application to the Scottish Government for funding.